-"It seems to me that the most general criticism of the Privy Council, stemming largely from scholars, is that their Lordships have been too ready to accept the methods of reasoning and the decisions of High Court judges, and like them, they have failed, so it is said, to give sufficient weight to changing economic, social and political ideas, and have in this way cramped the development of Australian constitutional law ...
-It is likely, however, that the decision of cases upon what may seem to have been narrow grounds has provided the stability which the bolder spirits of the Supreme Court of the United States have failed to achieve ...
+decisions of High Court judges, and like them, they have failed, so it is said, to give sufficient weight to changing economic, social and political ideas, and have in this way cramped the development of Australian constitutional law...
+It is likely, however, that the decision of cases upon what may seem to have been narrow grounds has provided the stability which the bolder spirits of the Supreme Court of the United States have failed to achieve...
 For my own part I do not believe that judges, in the exercise of their judicial power, have any need to play the part of legislators, and when they do, the result is often unfortunate."
-18 economic, social and political factors unless specifically commended to the court's attention by the legislature."
-19

-To the same effect were the defensive remarks of Justice Crisp of the Supreme Court of Tasmania in 1965:
+To the same effect were the defensive remarks of Justice Crisp of the Supreme Court of Tasmania in 1965:18

-"Our American cousins call legalistic (and in America it is a term of reproach) ... our basic legal habit which sees the practice of law as a science developing and expanding by the application of recognised techniques to an existing corpus juris but ignoring as irrelevant
+"Our American cousins call legalistic (and in America it is a term of reproach) ... our basic legal habit which sees the practice of law as a science developing and expanding by the application of recognised techniques to an existing corpus juris but ignoring as irrelevant economic and political factors unless specifically commended to the court's attention by the legislature."

-In court whilst sometimes embarking upon important leaps of policy-making (the Boilermaker's Case is itself an illustration) the judges of Australia, with a high degree of uniformity, at least until the 1970s, presented the conclusions which they reached as substantially (if not wholly) inevitable and derived strictly from legal sources and not from considerations of policy.
-Perhaps the last high-water mark of the recent assertions of restraint in Australia is to be found in State Government Insurance Commission v Trigwell.
-20
+In Court, whilst sometimes embarking upon important leaps of policymaking (the Boilermakers' case is itself an illustration), the Judges of Australia, with a high degree of uniformity, at least until the 1970s, presented the conclusions which they reached as substantially (if not wholly) inevitable and derived strictly from legal sources and not from considerations of policy.
+Perhaps the last high-water mark of the recent assertions of restraint in Australia is to be found in State Government Insurance Commission v Trigwell.19

-That was a case in which the question arose whether the rule of the English common law, limiting the liability of a property owner for sheep straying from adjoining land, was part of the law of Australia.
+That was the case in which the question arose whether the rule of the English common law limiting the liability of a property owner for sheep straying from adjoining land was part of the law of Australia.
 The High Court (Chief Justice Barwick and Justices Gibbs, Mason and Aickin; Justice Murphy dissenting) held that it did.
-The Court had no authority to alter the common law because it thought that changes in society made, or tended to make, that law inappropriate to Australian conditions.
-Justice Mason explained his reasons for restraint:
+The Court held that it had no authority to alter the common law because it thought that changes in society made, or tended to make, that law inappropriate to Australian conditions.
+Justice Mason explained his reasons for restraint:20